zilliztech/GPTCache/docs/usage.md

     cache.init(data_manager=data_manager)
     ```

-    3. *get_ss_data_manager*, retrieves the corresponding data manager for scalar databases and vector index, this will be deprecated.
+    3. *get_si_data_manager*, retrieves the corresponding data manager for scalar databases and vector index, this will be deprecated.

     ```python
     # common param list